ni/nimi-python/docs/nidigital/class.rst

 ------------

     .. py:attribute:: mask_compare

+        Specifies whether the pattern comparisons are masked or not.
+When set to True for a specified pin, failures on that pin will be masked.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.